SamGilb/DeepLearningProj3/README.md

 # DeepLearningProj3
-The repo for the third deep lerning project
+The repo for the third deep learning project